jonschlinkert/templates/README.md

 * Helper context: Exposes a `this.helper` object to the context in helpers, which has the helper name and options that were set specifically for that helper
 * Helper context: Exposes a `this.view` object to the context in helpers, which is the current view being rendered.
 This was (and still is) always expose on `this.context.view`, but it makes sense to add this to the root of the context as a convenience.
 We will deprecate `this.context.view` in a future version.
 * Helper context: `.get`, `.set` and `.merge` methods on `this.options`, `this.context` and the `this` object in helpers.

+### v0.13.0

+* All template handling is async by default.
+Instead of adding `.compileSync`, we felt that it made more sense to add `.compileAsync`, since `.compile` is a public method and most users will expect it to be sync, and `.compile` methods with most engines are typically sync.
+In other words, `.compileAsync` probably won't be seen by most users, but we wanted to explain the decision to go against node.js naming conventions.
+* Improved layout detection and handling

+### v0.12.0

+* Adds helper methods, [.hasAsyncHelper](#hasasynchelper), [.hasHelper](#hashelper), [.getAsyncHelper](#getasynchelper), and [.getHelper](#gethelper)
+* Ensures that both collection and app routes are handled when both are defined for a view

 ### v0.11.0